CGC1515971 | Florida Certified General Contractor

 Not necessarily.
 We can evaluate lots you are considering and advise on buildability, soil conditions, and permitting requirements in Spring Hill.

-What is included in a fixed-price contract?
+What is included in a written, itemized contract?

 Everything from permits to final walkthrough.
 Materials, labor, all subcontractor trades, permit fees, and inspections.
 No allowances that balloon later.